AskXclaim/Pokedex/README.md

 Before you begin, ensure you have met the following requirements:
 * You have a `Windows/Mac` machine, and you have Admin rights to install applications on it.<br/>
 NB: Windows machine should preferrable have windows 10<br/>
-This was tested on a windows machine but should run on Mac machines that have visual studio installed.
+This was tested on a windows machine but should be able to run on Mac machines that have visual studio installed.

 ## Setting Up Pokedex <a name="Setting_Up_Pokedex"/>